dragontaoran/SUGEN/README.md

 `--id-col iid`, `--family-col fid`, or `--weight-col wt`are excluded from the analysis.

 ## VCF File
 The VCF file contains the genotype data.
 The format specifications of a VCF file can be found [here](http://www.1000genomes.org/wiki/Analysis/Variant\%20Call\%20Format/vcf-variant-call-format-version-41).
-The VCF file should be compressed by [bgzip](http://www.htslib.org/doc/tabix.html) and indexed by [tabix](http://www.htslib.org/doc/tabix.html), using the following commands:
+The VCF file should be compressed and indexed by [bgzip and tabix](http://www.htslib.org/doc/tabix.html), respectively, using the following commands:
 ```
 bgzip vcf_file
 tabix -p vcf -f vcf_file.gz